everettjf/MCPXcode/README.md

 Following the MCP specification, this project creates a bridge between Xcode's development environment and AI tools, allowing for enhanced developer workflows through contextual understanding and programmable interactions.
 It wraps common command-line tools (`xcrun`, `xctrace`) and leverages macOS accessibility features to enable AI-assisted automation of Xcode operations.

-**This Project is in Active Development, So May Have Unexpected Issues**

 ## Installation